Lobotomy: Criticism

 Early skepticism toward lobotomy emerged in Soviet psychiatry.
 As reports on leucotomy and lobotomy surfaced in Soviet medical journals between 1936 and 1937, followed by more extensive reviews of Freeman and Watts's initial studies in 1939, Soviet reviewers expressed alarm at the procedure's severe complications and a reported 5 percent mortality rate, while also questioning its efficacy, observing that symptoms like fear, depression, and agitation often resolved spontaneously without necessitating such a dramatic procedure.
 These reviews suggested lobotomy should not be performed in the USSR.

 Later, by 1944, an author in the Journal of Nervous and Mental Disease remarked: "The history of prefrontal lobotomy has been brief and stormy.
 Its course has been dotted with both violent opposition and with slavish, unquestioning acceptance."
 Beginning in 1947 Swedish psychiatrist Snorre Wohlfahrt evaluated early trials, reporting that it is "distinctly hazardous to leucotomize schizophrenics" and that lobotomy was "still too imperfect to enable us, with its aid, to venture on a general offensive against chronic cases of mental disorder", stating further that "Psychosurgery has as yet failed to discover its precise indications and contraindications and the methods must unfortunately still be regarded as rather crude and hazardous in many respects."
 In 1948 Norbert Wiener, the author of Cybernetics: Or the Control and Communication in the Animal and the Machine, said: "Prefrontal lobotomy... has recently been having a certain vogue, probably not unconnected with the fact that it makes the custodial care of many patients easier.
 Let me remark in passing that killing them makes their custodial care still easier."

 Concerns about lobotomy steadily grew.
 Soviet psychiatrist Vasily Gilyarovsky criticized lobotomy and the mechanistic brain localization assumption used to carry out lobotomy:

-It is assumed that the transection of white substance of the frontal lobes impairs their connection with the thalamus and eliminates the possibility to receive from it stimuli which lead to irritation and on the whole derange mental functions.
-This explanation is mechanistic and goes back to the narrow localizationism characteristic of psychiatrists of America, from where leucotomy was imported to us.
+It is assumed that the transection of white substance of the frontal lobes impairs their connection with the thalamus and eliminates the possibility of receiving from it stimuli which lead to irritation and, on the whole, derange mental functions.
+This explanation is mechanistic and goes back to the narrow localizationism characteristic of American psychiatrists, from where leucotomy was imported to us.

 The Soviet Union officially banned the procedure in 1950 on the initiative of Gilyarovsky.
 Doctors in the Soviet Union concluded that the procedure was "contrary to the principles of humanity" and through lobotomy' an insane person is changed into an idiot".
 By the 1970s, numerous countries had banned the procedure, as had several US states.

 In 1977, the US Congress, during the presidency of Jimmy Carter, created the National Committee for the Protection of Human Subjects of Biomedical and Behavioral Research to investigate allegations that psychosurgery – including lobotomy techniques – was used to control minorities and restrain individual rights.
 The committee concluded that some extremely limited and properly performed psychosurgery could have positive effects.

 Torsten Wiesel has called the award of the Nobel Prize to Moniz an "astounding [error] of judgment ... a terrible mistake", and there have been calls for the Nobel Foundation to rescind the award.